mark-bradshaw/mrhorse/README.md

    const role = _do_something_to_check_user_role(request);
    if (role && role === 'admin') {
        return h.continue; // All is well with this request.
 Proceed to the next policy or the route handler.
-   } else {
+   }

    throw Boom.forbidden( 'Noo!' ); // This policy is not satisfied.
 Return a 403 forbidden.
-   }
 };

 // This is optional.
 It will default to 'onPreHandler' unless you use a different defaultApplyPoint.